haxney/package/README.md

 * Lock the archive while it's being rebuilt to avoid stomping on another process.

+* Allow system-level packages to co-exist with user-level ones.
+User's packages should override system ones, but users should be able to disable system ones as well.

 * Setting the default Emacs load-path based on package.el.
 This is tricky because we may want to let the user set package-user-dir.
   But the user may also want to refer to packages from .emacs.